Close Menu

 Early Life and Education

 William Frederick Burr grew up in Canton, Massachusetts, where his dad worked as a dentist and his mom raised four kids.
-This working-class Irish Catholic background shows up constantly in his comedy—he jokes about his family’s penny-pinching ways and blue-collar mentality that shaped his worldview.
+His working-class Irish Catholic upbringing often appears in his comedy, especially jokes about money and growing up frugal.

 At Emerson College, Burr studied radio communications and graduated in 1993.
 College gave him access to broadcast equipment and taught him audio production skills he’d later use for podcasting.
 But he didn’t jump straight into comedy after graduation.